Susan Landau: Career

-Landau is an alumna of Bronx Science and the Hampshire College Summer Studies in Mathematics.
+Landau is an alumna of Bronx Science.
 She then graduated with an A.B. in mathematics from Princeton University in 1976 after completing a senior thesis titled "Simple algebras", under the supervision of John Coleman Moore.
 She went on to receive a master's degree from Cornell University in 1979 before pursuing graduate studies at the Massachusetts Institute of Technology, where she received a Ph.D. in mathematics in 1983 after completing a doctoral dissertation, titled "On computing Galois groups and its application to solvability by radicals", under the supervision of Gary L. Miller.

 In 2010–2011, she was a Fellow at the Radcliffe Institute for Advanced Study at Harvard, where she investigated issues involving security of government systems, and their privacy and policy implications.

 From 1999 until 2010, she specialized in internet security at Sun Microsystems.

 In 1989, she introduced the first algorithm for deciding which nested radicals can be denested, which is known as Landau's algorithm.

 In 1972, her project on odd perfect numbers won a finalist position in the Westinghouse Science Talent Search.
 Outside of her technical work, she is interested in the issues of women in science, maintaining the ResearcHers Email list, a "community dedicated to supporting women new to research in computing", and an online bibliography of women's writing in computer science.
 She was awarded the 2008 Anita Borg Institute Women of Vision Award for Social Impact.
 She has been a fellow of the American Association for the Advancement of Science since 1999, and in 2011 she was inducted as a Fellow of the Association for Computing Machinery.
 In 2012, Landau won the Surveillance Studies Network Book Prize for her book Surveillance or Security?
 The Risks Posed by New Wiretapping Technologies, published by MIT Press.
 In October 2015, Landau was inducted into the National Cyber Security Hall of Fame.